u-root/u-bmc/README.md

 # Support

-u-bmc is still in experimental stage and is currently only supporting BMCs based on ASPEED AST2400.
+u-bmc is still in experimental stage and is currently only supporting BMCs based on ASPEED AST2400 and AST2500.
 Other BMC SOCs are planned, and if you want to contribute let us know.

 Currently the supported boards are: